May 31, 2026 cleaning technology .... machines and much more

 The first Roto-Jet washer was introduced into the market since 1970: its original design was a cube with a cover.
 The present design arrived 12 years later, exhibited for the first time at the AUTOMECHANIKA in Frankfurt in September 1982.

-Over the years, the Roto-Jet washers have been updated and their applications have been extended but their design remained unchanged.
+Over the years, the Roto-Jet washers have been updated and applications have been extended but their design remained unchanged.

 Roto-Jet - superior characteristics